matthewfishermv/Statistics-with-R/Hypothesis-Testing/Index.md

 Knowing that we rarely have access to an entire population, we concern ourselves next with the methods we can use to compensate for this fact.

 Whereas a sample is a single subset of a population, **sampling** refers to the procedure for taking samples.
-In the section above, our sampling procedure was first to take three repeated samples of size n=10, then to take three samples of sizes n=15, n=30, n=100.
+In the section above, our sampling procedure was first to take three repeated samples of size *n = 10*, then to take three samples of sizes *n = 15*, *n = 30*, *n = 100*.

 Let us consider a sampling procedure used frequently in statistics that allows us to compensate for the fact that we do not have access to an entire population's data: